-Rev. Ana Jackson, of Sellers Memorial United Methodist Church, told a crowd gathered at St. James Catholic Church in North Miami for the annual Nehemiah Action Assembly that a small number of young men — concentrated in a handful of zip codes — are responsible for the lion's share of the problem.
+Doris Hernandez, of St. Monica's Catholic Church, told a crowd gathered at St. James Catholic Church in North Miami for the annual Nehemiah Action Assembly that a small number of young men — concentrated in a handful of zip codes — are responsible for the lion's share of the problem.

-"We found three proven programs that identify the people responsible for gun violence, work alongside them to change their lifestyles and provide them support and social services," said Jackson.
+"We found three proven programs that identify the people responsible for gun violence, work alongside them to change their lifestyles and provide them support and social services," said Hernandez.

 — PACT Miami (@PACTMiami) March 26, 2017